musician

 Show Boat involved the collaboration of many gifted people.

-But before Jerome Kern agreed to write the score, another
+But before Jerome Kern agreed to write the score, another well-known composer turned down the job.

 (a) Who declined to write the score?